hsiehph/newWeb/_pages/research.md

 classes: wide

 feature_row1-1:
-  - image_path: assets/images/posts/starbucks-cluster-conversion-rates.png
+  - image_path: assets/images/posts/Fig2_SummaryFigure_aax2083.v3.copy.png
     alt: "101"
     title: "Genome Evolution of Structural Variants"
-    text: "Structural variants are large (>50 bp) mutations, including deletions, insertions, and inversions, that more likely result in changes in phenotypes than single nucleotide variants (SNVs) and, thus, are subject to natural selection and important in adaptations.
-I use long-read sequencing to resolve complex SVs, apply phylogenetic and population genetic methods to infer their evolution, and design statistical models to interpret their potential functional roles in humans."
+    text: "Structural variants (SVs) are large (>50 bp) mutations, e.g., deletions, insertions, and inversions, that more likely change in phenotypes than single nucleotide variants (SNVs) and, thus, are subject to natural selection and important in evolution.
+I use long-read sequencing to resolve complex SVs, apply phylogenetic and population genetic methods to infer their evolutionary histories, and design statistical models to determine their functional significance in organisms."
     url: "https://science.sciencemag.org/content/366/6463/eaax2083"
     btn_label: "Adaptive SV Introgression in Humans"
     btn_class: "btn--primary"